Blog to video AI for faster content creation | HeyGen

 Break one long article into a series of short clips, each focused on a single takeaway or example.
 Use templates and consistent presenters so your channel feels cohesive while still publishing frequently.

 Turn high-performing articles, tutorials, and thought leadership posts into high-quality videos that extend their reach.
-One blog can become multiple clips for social feeds, email campaigns, and landing pages, so you capture more value from content you’ve already created.
+One blog post can become multiple clips for social feeds, email campaigns, and landing pages, so you capture more value from content you have already created.

 Skip cameras, timelines, and manual editing.
 HeyGen handles presenters, layouts, and pacing, so marketers, writers, and subject matter experts can generate videos directly from their content without production bottlenecks.